-The result of the Flexural stress of the blended CPF/PF resins are presented in Fig 5.
+The results of the flexural tests of the CPF resins and of the blended CPF/PF resins are presented in Fig 7 and 8.
 The results correspond to the CPF resin-I (P:F ratio 1:1.25), which showed the larger change in its ultimate mechanical properties in comparison with the other CPF resin formulations (II and III).
 This is due to its lower F:P molar ratio.
-As shown in Fig 5 the max. stress (MPa) increased with the amount of the CPF-I resin in the blends and the content of Cardanol in the CPF-I resins.
+As shown in Fig 7 (b) the flexural Modulus for the resins decreased with the CPF content, while the max. stress and the strain increased with the amount of CPF resin (see Fig 8).
 The decrease in brittleness and the changes in the mechanical properties of the CPF/PF resin blends are enhanced with the amount of Cardanol present in the CPF resins and with the decrease of the F:P molar ratio.
+Therefore, the less brittle and more flexible of the cured CPF/PF resin blends was observed for the blends with the resin I-4 (40 % of Cardanol content).